bvs7/mafiabot/README.md

 Where `Choice<U>` is an enum of either `Player(U)` or `Abstain`

-Handling this Vote Command updates the player's vote publicly, and possibly results in an election.
+Handling this Vote Action updates the player's vote publicly, and possibly results in an election.

 #### **Reveal**

-"Revealing" is an action a player with a CELEB role can take.
+"Revealing" is an Action a player with a CELEB role can take.
 It can only occur during a Day phase.
 It involves sending a `!reveal` message to the Moderator in a private channel.
 If the CELEB is able to reveal, the Moderator will send a message to the Main Channel saying "[player] is CELEB", proving that the player is Town Aligned.
 The only data associated with a Reveal is the `UserID` of the CELEB revealing.

 #### **Target**